Do you want to know the difference between a pizza pan and a stone? Do you also feel less confident in picking one?

 - At too high temperatures, they might break because of thermal shock.

 - Cast iron pizza pans are high-maintenance pizza tools.
 They can catch rust.
-So, they require regular seasoning.
+So they require regular seasoning.

 Cuisinart Chef’s Classic Nonstick Pizza Pan

 You’ll find it with high-quality stainless steel construction.
 Therefore, no need to worry about durability.
-You won’t need to buy a new pan for even years.
-Just invest once, and enjoy the real taste of pizza at home for a long time.

 Pros